 Going on Too Long or Cutting Things Too Short

+The first lesson in resume basics is to watch the length of your resume.
 Despite what you may read or hear, there are no real rules governing the length of your resume.
 Why?
 Because human beings, who have different preferences and expectations where resumes are concerned, will be reading it.

 That doesn’t mean you should start sending out five-page resumes, of course.
 Generally speaking, you usually need to limit yourself to a maximum of two pages.
 But don’t feel you have to use two pages if one will do.
 Conversely, don’t cut the meat out of your resume simply to make it conform to an arbitrary one-page standard.